mcpimentel/react_mnist_classifier/README.md

 This project contains a simple demo web-based application of a machine learning classification model for classifying handwritten digits.

 Note, that this is an extension of a sibbling repository.
-See the project more details: [https://github.com/mcpimentel/mnist_classifier](https://github.com/mcpimentel/mnist_classifier).
+See the main project repository for more details: [https://github.com/mcpimentel/mnist_classifier](https://github.com/mcpimentel/mnist_classifier).

-This app uses [ReactJS](https://reactjs.org/) and [ONNXJS](https://github.com/microsoft/onnxjs).

 ## Demo App

 Check the demo of the app [here](https://mcpimentel.github.io/react_mnist_classifier/).

+This app uses [ReactJS](https://reactjs.org/) and [ONNXJS](https://github.com/microsoft/onnxjs).

 Here, we are using the `gh-pages` node module for deploying the app on github.